TAGS: Divorce, Family Law

 What Is an Annulment?

-An annulment is a legal order that declares a marriage null and void.
-While marriage records will remain on file, the marriage was never valid.
-An annulment essentially cancels this marriage since it was not legitimate or honest.
+An annulment is a court order declaring a marriage null and void.
+While marriage records will remain on file, the marriage was never legally valid.
+An annulment essentially cancels the marriage because it was not legally legitimate from the beginning.

 When Can You End Your Marriage